software-architecture-guild/katas-2025/README.md

 ### Idea

-Adding or modifying a Case Study is an infrequent event.
-On average, a new Case Study is introduced every three months, and the grading criteria for existing Case Studies are updated every two to four months.
+Adding or modifying a Case Study is infrequent.
+On average, a new Case Study is introduced every three months, and the grading criteria for existing Cases are updated every two to four months.
 This allows us to implement static prompts for each grading criterion, which can be reused to generate suggestions efficiently.

 An AI Engineer will monitor the performance of these prompts and adjust them whenever the acceptance rate drops below 80%.

 Another key factor is the speed of the grading process.
-If the system scales to 1,000 candidates per week across five Case Studies, it would generate approximately 200 validated suggestions per week.
-As a result, adjustments based on expert feedback will naturally occur at a slower pace.
+If the system scales to 1,000 candidates per week across five Case Studies, it will generate approximately 200 validated suggestions weekly.
+As a result, adjustments based on expert feedback will naturally occur slower.

 This slow rate of change means that a small team of engineers will be sufficient to maintain the system while ensuring high-quality AI-generated suggestions.
 Additionally, we anticipate that these engineers will leverage LLMs to refine and create new prompts.
 While this aspect is not reflected in the current design diagrams, it will be incorporated into the next version of the solution (3b).